Tune310/portfolio/readme.md

-# Run Node Server in console and then run gulp
+# Run Nodemon or Node Server in console and then run gulp
+$ nodemon
+or
-$ node server
+$ nodeserver

 # type gulp in command line for gulp watch to compile css and start webserver
 $ gulp